ryanmio/LittleFallsVA/exampleSite/content/english/store/product-8.md

 draft: false
 ---

-Show your support for the renaming movement with a comfortable and stylish Little Falls T-shirt.
+Add a touch of personalization to your belongings with our 3x3 inch patch, showcasing the Little Falls renaming movement logo.
+Display your support for a more inclusive city name.